-We are licensed company liquidators, experienced in managing company liquidations across many business sectors.
+We are licensed company liquidators, with offices in London, experienced in managing company liquidations across many business sectors.
 We can advise the most appropriate liquidation procedure for your individual business.
 We will take time to understand your business, so that the most advantageous procedure for liquidating your business is followed.
 We are based in central London and offer free initial consultations.

 >> more information about liquidating your company